jcplnkwz/coursera/README.md

 run\_analysis.R : the actual R script to perform the analysis (it will also download and unzip the project raw data.
 If you already have them, just change directory names in read.table functions and remove the first few lines of the script).

-tidy\_dataset.txt: the tidy dataset required for the project (when read, set header=FALSE)
+tidy\_dataset.txt: the tidy dataset required for the project